timothyhahn/jeeveshikedthepct/src/routes/chapters/05-chapter-5.md

 The first few miles out of Kennedy Meadows felt suspiciously like the desert still.
 Once we entered Inyo National Forest, however, the landscape changed drastically, with beautiful meadows and creeks pressed up against the Sierras.

-Despite the added elevation gain and rugged terrain, entering the Sierra Nevadas was a rejuvenating experience.
+Despite the added elevation gain and rugged terrain, entering the Sierra Nevada was a rejuvenating experience.
 Early on, we met Gibb, who taught us about the flint all around us, as well as Shapes who shared some incredible banana bread his mother had sent him.